 Our Projects

-We monitor the increasingly dire living conditions of asylum seekers, both during reception and identification procedures and when they are placed in detention or in long-term accommodation facilities.
+We monitor the increasingly dire living conditions of people on the move, both during reception and identification procedures during the asylum procedure and when they are placed in detention or in long-term accommodation facilities.
 We focus on the reception standards as granted under Greek and EU law, in particular regarding accommodation, healthcare, and the special guarantees provided for vulnerable asylum seekers.

 We also monitor and report the situation of recognized refugees, as they face increasing challenges in terms of integration and access to social and economic rights.